 Drilling and Completion Fluids

-I hope you enjoy and benefit from the selected and highlighted papers.
-Other interesting papers can be found in the list of recommended additional reading and in the OnePetro online library.
+I hope you enjoyed and benefited from the selected and highlighted papers.
+Other interesting papers are on the recommended reading list, and the OnePetro online library has additional papers.

 This Month's Technical Papers

 Recommended Additional Reading

 SPE 200248 The Feasibility of Using Green Olive Pits Powder as a Bioenhancing Additive in Water-Based Drilling Fluids by Abo Taleb T. Al-Hameedi, Missouri University of Science and Technology, et al.